Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ### Building

-Download our pre-built jar [oap-0.8.1-bin-spark-2.4.4.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.1-spark-2.4.4/oap-0.8.1-bin-spark-2.4.4.tar.gz) to your working node, unzip it and put the jars to your working directory such as `/home/oap/jars/`, and put the `oap-common-0.8.1-with-spark-2.4.4.jar` to the directory `$SPARK_HOME/jars/`.
+Download our pre-built jar [oap-0.8.2-bin-spark-2.4.4.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.1-spark-2.4.4/oap-0.8.2-bin-spark-2.4.4.tar.gz) to your working node, unzip it and put the jars to your working directory such as `/home/oap/jars/`, and put the `oap-common-0.8.2-with-spark-2.4.4.jar` to the directory `$SPARK_HOME/jars/`.
 If you’d like to build from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.

 ### Spark Configurations

 Users usually test and run Spark SQL or Scala scripts in Spark Shell,  which launches Spark applications on YRAN with ***client*** mode.
 In this section, we will start with Spark Shell then introduce other use scenarios.

-Before you run ` . $SPARK_HOME/bin/spark-shell `, you need to configure Spark for integration.
+Before you run ` . $SPARK_HOME/bin/spark-shell `, make sure `oap-common-0.8.2-with-spark-2.4.4.jar` has already been put into the directory `$SPARK_HOME/jars/`, then you need to configure Spark for integration.
 You need to add or update the following configurations in the Spark configuration file `$SPARK_HOME/conf/spark-defaults.conf` on your working node.

 ```
 spark.sql.extensions              org.apache.spark.sql.OapExtensions
 # absolute path of the jar on your working node
-spark.files                       /home/oap/jars/oap-cache-0.8.1-with-spark-2.4.4.jar
+spark.files                       /home/oap/jars/oap-cache-0.8.2-with-spark-2.4.4.jar
 # relative path of the jar
-spark.executor.extraClassPath     ./oap-cache-0.8.1-with-spark-2.4.4.jar
+spark.executor.extraClassPath     ./oap-cache-0.8.2-with-spark-2.4.4.jar
 # absolute path of the jar on your working node
-spark.driver.extraClassPath       /home/oap/jars/oap-cache-0.8.1-with-spark-2.4.4.jar
+spark.driver.extraClassPath       /home/oap/jars/oap-cache-0.8.2-with-spark-2.4.4.jar
 ```
 ### Verify Integration